 Pima Community College Electrician Certificate Program

 In fall 2024, Santa Cruz County Provisional Community College District (SCCPCCD), Pima Community College (PCC), and South32 Hermosa (mining company) started work to deliver an Electrician Certificate program at the Santa Cruz Center.
-The 32-credit program will launch in the fall of 2025 with students completing the certification program by summer 2026.
+The 32-credit program will launch in the fall of 2025 with students completing the certificate program by summer 2026.

 Program Overview